nestauk/skills-taxonomy-v2/skills_taxonomy_v2/analysis/sentence_classifier/skills_classifier_2.0_experiments.md

 ### Goals

 We want to improve the initial sentence classifier that predicts whether a sentence is a skill or not-skill sentence.
 The **best current baseline has a recall score of 0.83 for the positive class (skill sentence) and 0.93 for the negative class (non-skill sentence)**.

+The first step of improving the classifier was to collect more training data ([see issue #24](https://github.com/nestauk/skills-taxonomy-v2/issues/24)).
+By hosting a sample of the sentence data on AWS and crowdsourcing labels, we were able to generate an additional *8212* labelled sentences.

-The goal is to **achieve a recall score of 0.90 for the positive class (skill sentence)**.
+We are now trying to increase performance of the initial classifier with the additional training data to **achieve a recall score of 0.90 for the positive class (skill sentence)**.

 ### Experiments: